-Courses and Requirements

 Space-time and the Quantum World.

 A study of two fundamental developments in modern physics — quantum theory and relativity.
 Drawing on the quantum mechanics of spin and space-time diagrams, we gain an overview of some of the more thought-provoking aspects of contemporary physics.
 Breaking from tradition, this is not a historical survey but instead focuses on the fundamental nature of these two developments, as well as the role of observation in modern physical theory.
 (Quantitative and Symbolic Reasoning.)
 Comfort with simple algebra and geometry helpful.

 Physics and Art.

 A description of the universe, starting with the appearance and organization of the solar system and working outward.
 Development of the heliocentric view.
 Observational deduction of properties of stars.
 Stellar evolution and its relation to pulsars and black holes.
 Galaxies and the structure and history of the universe.
 (Quantitative and Symbolic Reasoning.)
-K Brown.
+A Lark.

 The Physics of Musical Sound.